must-git-good/liri-node-app/README.md

 ## Take a Look:

-This project is not live yet...but it will be soon!
+This project is terminal-based, so there is no access on the web.
+But feel free to clone and run it on your machine!
-  (link here)
+  (Please note the required dependencies below!)

 ### Dependencies: